familycomicsstudios/TMPProgrammingLang/INSTALLATION.md

 Use .tmpc as the batchfile extension. exec.py is the executable. run the program and type in the filename.

 To run a .tmpc executable, go to the TMP folder, type python3 exec.py in your terminal, and enter the filename.

+PYTHON FILES: In the TMP folder

+SAMPLE PROGRAMS: in the Sample Programs folder, please give full or local link when using exec.py.

+TEST PROGRAM: In the TMP folder